Purism (company): Laptops

 Purism's first products were two laptop computers.
 Since late 2015, they have made laptops of two sizes: Librem 13 and 15, featuring a 13 and a 15-inch screen, respectively.
-These products ship with Purism's own operating system, PureOS, a derivative of Debian GNU/Linux, and an optional Qubes OS USB drive.
+These products ship with Purism's own operating system, PureOS, a derivative of Debian, and an optional Qubes OS USB drive.

 Purism does its best to remove Intel's Management Engine from its Librem laptops, considering it a security problem.
-Still, it was not able to completely avoid use of proprietary BIOS firmware, earning it criticism from the Coreboot and Libreboot projects (which are working on completely free firmware, but as of 2015 had not yet achieved support of the contemporary hardware that Librem was using).
+Still, it was unable to completely avoid using proprietary BIOS firmware, earning criticism from the Coreboot and Libreboot projects (which are working on free firmware, but as of 2015 had not yet achieved support of the contemporary hardware that Librem uses).
 Since summer 2017, new Librem laptops are shipped with coreboot as their standard BIOS, and updates are available for all older models.

 In July 2020, Purism announced the Librem 14, the successor of the Librem 13.
 The Librem 14 features a 10th generation Intel processor, and was scheduled to begin shipping in February 2021.